 Dal tadka (दाल तड़का) is one of the most popular Indian dishes, and today we will be using only toor dal (तूर दाल ) is used to make dal tadka.
 However, other recipes online uses more than one daal but ours is slightly different, and we have made it easy for the bachelors and non-cooking people like me.

-Husked & split pigeon pea lentils, aka toor dal (तूर दाल ) is used to make dal tadka.
+Husked & split pigeon pea lentils, aka toor dal (तूर दाल ) are used to make dal tadka.
 Even red lentils (husked & split) are a popular choice in making dal tadka.
-The best thing I like about these tempered lentils is the creamy & smokey flavor.
+The best thing I like about these tempered lentils is the creamy & smokey flavour.

 So, what exactly is dal tadka.
 Let’s find out.

 One point to note is there are many ways to cook the tasty dal tadka, and today we will focus on making it the easy way for the bachelors.
 It means anyone with little knowledge about cooking can even make dal tadka for his lunch or dinner.